Pucón to Futaleufú:

 Stay in Pucón

-Day 4: Fuy
+Day 3-5: Fuy

 Lower Río Fuy: Enjoy clean class III rapids, surf waves, and endless laps.
-The Los Ríos region provides a nice contrast from the hustle and bustle of Púcon.

 Río Fuy - Pisicultura: This section of the Río Fuy is less talked about than its more famous counterparts but boasts the same clean style as the Lower Fuy but in a bigger canyon, more gradient, and some nice Class IV rapids.

-Day 5: Fuy + Travel to Ensenada
+Day 7: Travel to Futaleufú

-Day 7: Arrival in Futaleufú
+Day 8-11: Futaleufú

-A fully customizable road trip through Southern Chile
+Our flagship road trip through Southern Chile

 -